-The Mallee Regional Partnership is one of nine Partnerships across the state, established by the Victorian Government, recognising that local communities are in the best position to understand the challenges and opportunities faced by their region.
+The Mallee Regional Partnership is one of nine Partnerships across the state, established by the Victorian Government in recognition that the local communities are in the best position to understand the challenges and opportunities faced by their region.

-Agriculture – broadacre cropping and irrigated – drives the Mallee’s economy, with the area surrounding Mildura, Robinvale and Swan Hill among Victoria’s most productive horticultural region.
+Irrigated agriculture and broadacre cropping drive the Mallee’s economy; with the areas surrounding Mildura, Robinvale and Swan Hill providing Victoria’s most productive horticultural land.

-Our region is a culturally diverse area, with strong indigenous heritage and a large Aboriginal population, and a growing number of skilled migrants and people holding humanitarian visas.
+The Mallee is a culturally diverse area, with a strong indigenous heritage and large Aboriginal population, as well as a growing number of new migrants and humanitarian visa holders.

-The Murray River runs along the northern border of the region and provides us with access to irrigation water.
+The Murray River, which runs along the northern border of the region, provides access to substantial irrigation water supply.
 It also lures tourists and people seeking a lifestyle change.

 Our region includes:

-- A Gross Regional Product of $4.1 billion;
+- a Gross Regional Product of $4.86 billion

-Since our establishment in 2016, the Mallee Regional Partnership has been active consulting and engaging with thousands of people living and working in our community, including through Regional Assemblies.
+The Mallee Regional Partnership has actively consulted and engaged with thousands of people living and working in our community.

-We have been active in bringing different groups and different levels and parts of Government together in our region, in getting people talking and listening, and in providing Governments with insight into how we can better design policy so it fits the needs and expectations of our communities.
+We have been active in bringing different groups and parts of Government together in our region, in getting people talking, listening to the needs and expectations of our communities, and providing Governments with insight into how we can design policy to effectively service our region.

 Send us an email at firstname.lastname@example.org